canonical/ubuntu-mir/README.md

 TODO-A: - This does not use vendored code
 TODO-B: - The team TBD is aware of the implications of vendored code and (as
-TODO-B:   alerted by the security team) commits to provide updates to the security
+TODO-B:   alerted by the security team) commits to provide updates and backports
-TODO-B:   team for any affected vendored code for the lifetime of the release
+TODO-B:   to the security team for any affected vendored code for the lifetime
-TODO-B:   (including ESM).
+TODO-B:   of the release (including ESM).

 TODO-A: - This package is not rust based
 TODO-B: - This package is rust based and vendors all non language-runtime